-The state of Indiana was full of talent in 1982 and the Plymouth Pilgrims topped ’em all.
+Indiana was full of talent in 1982, and the Plymouth Pilgrims topped them all.
 In a 28-1 season, Plymouth’s only loss came to South Bend LaSalle.
 That LaSalle team, coached by George Griffith, lost in the South Bend Holiday Tournament Championship by 16 points to Plymouth.
 Those were the days when Notre Dame’s Joyce Center would field huge crowds for high school basketball.
-Heck, back then every arena and school gym was packed for almost every Indiana high school basketball game.
+Heck, back then, every arena and school gym was packed for almost every Indiana high school basketball game.
 In the regular season finale, the two teams met again–at Plymouth.
 There was neither a seat nor standing room space available at tipoff time.
 The gym and the atmosphere was in a heightened state of euphoria and anticipation for the game that was to come.
 This time Reggie Bird, Demetrius Buchanan and Company for LaSalle dumped the Pilgrims 64-62.

 A daunting task faced the Plymouth Pilgrims when they arrived at Market Square Arena in long-time powerhouses Indianapolis Cathedral and Gary Roosevelt.
 Skiles and teammates Phil Wendel, Todd Samuelson, Ron Sissel were considered underdogs by almost everybody outside of Plymouth headed into the 1982 IHSAA Final Four and with good reason, as Roosevelt and Cathedral were absolutely loaded with talent.

-It is what made the IHSAA Basketball Tournament so special, no matter where you were from you had a chance to be a part of something special.
-Sure it didn’t happen very often but when it did, those kids that accomplished it became not just legends in the towns they were from, they would forever be legends in an entire state.
+It is what made the IHSAA Basketball Tournament, so unique; no matter where you were from, you had a chance to be a part of something special.
+Sure, it didn’t happen very often but when it did, those kids that accomplished it became not just legends in the towns they were from; they would forever be legends in an entire state.

 Head Coach Jack Edison, who was enshrined in the basketball Hall of Fame in 2005, prepared his players for every possible scenario that could happen at any time in any game.
 Maybe, more importantly, he was a coach that put his players first and he cared for them like they were his own.